Linaro/website/_posts/previous/2015-09-16-what-to-expect-at-sfo15-next-week.md

 ---
 author: mark.orvek
 categories:
-- Blog
+  - blog
 date: 2015-09-16 20:43:09
+description:
-description: Welcome to Linaro Connect SFO15 - here is what we have planned for the event.
+  Welcome to Linaro Connect SFO15 - here is what we have planned for the event.
+excerpt:
-excerpt: Linaro Connect San Francisco 2015 will take place the week of September 21-25th.
+  Linaro Connect San Francisco 2015 will take place the week of September 21-25th.
 Here are some of the events we have planned for the week.
 layout: post
 link: /blog/what-to-expect-at-sfo15-next-week/